knapsack-app/knapsack/README.md

 # Knapsack

-Knapsack 1.0 is a web application platform to allow the user to categorize books in different collections.Users have the ability to recommend books to other Knapsack users in an intuitive manner via a simple and clean interface.
+Knapsack 1.0 is a web application platform to allow the user to categorize books in different collections.
+Users have the ability to recommend books to other Knapsack users in an intuitive manner via a simple and clean interface.

 ## Team